Things to consider about flexi-access drawdown

 What happens when I die?

 Your nominated beneficiaries can still benefit from any unused funds when you die.
 They can normally choose from the following options:

 - Continue the flexi-access drawdown plan in their own name

 - Receive the full remaining value of your pension fund as a lump sum

 - A combination of the above

 If you die before age 75, the lump sum and/or income will normally be free of tax.
-If you die aged 75 or older the lump sum is taxed at the beneficiary's marginal rate of income tax.
-Any income taken will be taxed as income in the normal way.
+If you die aged 75 or older the lump sum and/or income is taxed at the beneficiary's marginal rate of income tax.

 Who should I talk to about taking out income drawdown?